 Yes!
 SQL Server Express can be used in production environments without any software licensing issues.
 However, it has several technical limitations (I will explain below) that may make SQL Server Express unviable for larger and more complex systems.

 What are the differences between SQL Server Express and Enterprise?

 Unlike the Developer and Enterprise versions, where only the licensing form changes, the Enterprise and Express versions have several technical differences between them, as the Express version has some limitations (both hardware and feature). , which vary according to the version of the DBMS:

 - Maximum database size limit: 10 GB (SQL Server 2008 R2 to SQL Server 2017) and 4 GB (SQL Server 2008 and earlier).
 This limit applies only to data (logs are not considered), although have a form not recommended to exceed this limit

-- CPU's upper limit: 1 CPU.
-If the server has 8 quad-core processors, only 1 quad-core processor will be used (ie in this example 4 cores from the 32 available on the server will be used)
+- Maximum CPU limit: 1 CPU.
+If the server has 8 quad-core processors, only 1 quad-core processor will be used (that is, in this example, 4 cores of the 32 available on the server will be used)

 - You do not have SQL Agent, meaning you cannot use SQL Server Jobs (if you need to schedule tasks, you must use the OS scheduler)